This guide explains all you need to know about getting a colonoscopy in Singapore, as well as the cost factors of a colonoscopy in Singapore.

-While colonoscopies sound scary and unpleasant, it's often performed under sedation, which reduces any discomfort you might experience.
+While colonoscopies sound scary and unpleasant, it is often performed under sedation, which reduces any discomfort you might experience.
 Often, our patients do not recall the entire procedure.

-The latest American Cancer Society Guidelines suggest commencement of screening at the age of 45 years old for average risk individuals.
+The latest American Cancer Society Guidelines suggest starting colonoscopy screenings at the age of 45 years old for average-risk individuals.

 In Singapore, we commence screening:

-It's important to emphasize that these guidelines only apply if you DO NOT have symptoms.
+Do note that these guidelines only apply if you do not have symptoms.

-If you have symptoms, e.g. change in your bowel habits or blood in your stools, you need to be investigated earlier as the cause of your symptoms, whether it is cancer or not, needs to be identified and treated.
+If you have symptoms such as a change in your bowel habits or blood in your stools, you need to be investigated earlier as the cause of your symptoms, whether it is cancer or not, needs to be identified and treated.

-Remember, a colonoscopy is just a way to look inside your colon, and in some instances treat the problem.
-It should NOT be associated with looking for cancers only.
+Remember, a colonoscopy is just a way to look inside your colon, and in some instances, treats the problem.
+It should not be associated with looking for cancers only.

 In a screening colonoscopy we will be looking out for:

-Polyps will be removed (polypectomy) for histological confirmation and prevention of possible progression to cancer, while large tumours will be biopsied for histological confirmation of their nature.
+This can be done for patients with no symptoms.
+Polyps will be removed (with a polypectomy) for histological confirmation and prevention of possible progression to cancer, while large tumours will be biopsied for histological confirmation of their nature.

-In a diagnostic or therapeutic colonoscopy, on top of looking for the findings above (and more), we will also be looking for the source of the patient’s symptoms and treating it if possible.
+In a diagnostic or therapeutic colonoscopy, for patients with symptoms, on top of looking for the findings above (and more), we will also be looking for the source of the patient’s symptoms and treating it if possible.

-Finally.
-Colonoscopies are also a very good modality to investigate patients with suspected inflammatory bowel disease and infective colitis, which has not been responding to medical therapy.
+Finally, colonoscopies are also a good way to investigate patients with suspected inflammatory bowel disease and infective colitis which have not been responding to medical therapy.

 How much does a colonoscopy cost in Singapore?

-These prices are also easily obtainable when you call or send in an enquiry to the centres that you are interested in having your colonoscopy at.
+Prices are easily obtainable when you call or send in an enquiry to the centres where you are interested in having your colonoscopy.

 Can you claim Medisave for getting a colonoscopy in Singapore?

-The Medisave claim amount for a colonoscopy is standardized at $950 regardless of whether you have your colonoscopy in Private or Public.
+The Medisave claim amount for a colonoscopy is standardized at $950.

 Whether your insurance covers the procedure depends on whether there are any restrictions placed on your purchased medical coverage.

-Do check with your agent if the procedure is covered by the plan that you purchased, and if there are any restrictions on the specialists that you can see for your colonoscopy.
+Do check with your insurance agent or insurance company if the procedure is covered by the plan that you purchased, and if there are any restrictions on the specialists that you can see for your colonoscopy.